MontiCore/montiarc/docs/index.md

 The MontiArc infrastructure provides essential functionality for verifying the validity of component and connector models.
-Components can be translated into Java simulations to simulate, analyze, and validate their behavior, for example through automated tests.
+Due to the strong semantic foundations, components can be translated into Java simulations to simulate, analyze, and validate their behavior, for example, through automated tests.
 In addition to the basic modeling elements \- components, ports, and connectors \- MontiArc supports advanced modeling concepts such as component [parameterization](./Reference/Component/Parameter.md),